Azure-Samples/azure-search-openai-demo/docs/customization.md

 You can also try changing the ChatGPT parameters, like temperature, to see if that improves results for your domain.

-#### Improving Azure Cognitive Search results
+#### Improving Azure AI Search results

-If the problem is with Azure Cognitive Search (step 2 above), the first step is to check what search parameters you're using.
+If the problem is with Azure AI Search (step 2 above), the first step is to check what search parameters you're using.
 Generally, the best results are found with hybrid search (text + vectors) plus the additional semantic re-ranking step, and that's what we've enabled by default.
 There may be some domains where that combination isn't optimal, however.

 ##### Configuring parameters in the app